ibm-js/deliteful/docs/SwapView.md

 # deliteful/SwapView

 `deliteful/SwapView` is a container that extends `deliteful/SwapView` and adds user interactions:
-- You can show the next or previous child using a "swipe" gesture (with the finger on touch devices, or the mouse on desktop).
+- You can show the next or previous child using a swipe gesture (with the finger on touch devices, or the mouse on desktop).
 - You can also use the Page Up/Down keyboard keys to go the next/previous child.

-During a swipe interaction, the next/previous child is partially shown next to the current child and slides following the finger/mouse position:
+During a swipe interaction, the next/previous child is partially shown next to the current child and both children slide following the finger/mouse position:

 ![SwapView Transitions](images/SwapView.png)

-If you drag/swipe by more than the value of the `swapThreshold` property, the next/previous child is shown with a "slide" transition.
-If you drag/swipe less than the `swapThreshold`, the current child "bounces" back with a slide transition.
+If you swipe by more than the value of the `swapThreshold` property, the next/previous child is shown with a slide transition.
+If you swipe less than the `swapThreshold`, the current child slides back to its initial position.

 ##### Table of Contents
 [Element Instantiation](#instantiation)